anggiaramadhan/climate-watch-gems/README.md

 ## How to write a new engine?

 In the first place ask yourself if the functionality you're implementing needs to be reusable, because maybe there's no need to go the engine route.
-When unsure, you can always start by writing the code within the host application and extract later.
-In order to be able to do that easily:
-- namespace the code
+When unsure, you can always extract later.
+In order to be able to do that easily, take care to namespace the code and avoid coupling.
-- avoid coupling

 Useful tip: you can start working on an engine locally within the host application, and add it to the Gemfile using the `path:` parameter; this makes it easier to work with while under active development.